bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach doean't return arrays or anything, map returns arrays.

 2. What is the difference between a function and a method?

+The existence of functions is independent, while methods do not have an independent existence.
+Method is a fuction inside an object.
+So methods is also function, but function may not be a method.

 3. What is closure?

+Closure means that an inner function always has access to the vars and parameters of its outer function, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+Global Binding: this refers to the window/global object Implicit Binding: this refers to the object left of the dot New Binding: this refers to the new object created by constructor Explicit Binding: this occurs when .call(), .apply(), or .bind() are used on a function.

 5. Why do we need super() in an extended class?

+super() is used so that children objects can inherit the parent's properties and methods.

 ## Project Set up